 I often get asked by if Instagram is suited to service based businesses.
-Of course no one wants to go down the rabbit hole of another social media platform if it's going to be a time suck with no return.
-Plus there's that whole “what the heck am I going to post if I don't sell a physical product?”.
+Of course no one wants to spent hours of time on a social media platform if they feel they won't get a return on their time investment.
+Plus there's that whole “what the heck am I going to post if I don't sell a physical product?”
 So today I want to share with you some answers to commonly asked questions, along with some tips on how to use Instagram for your service based business.

-What do I post on Instagram about my service based business?
+What do I post on Instagram for my service based business?

 If you're a service based business, think of Instagram as ‘micro-blogging'.
 Anything you want to say to your tribe, you can say it on Instagram.
 Don't worry about trying to think of witty or creative captions, just speak authentically.
 Talk to your followers as if they were right there in front of you.
 Your Instagram captions can be anything from one line, to paragraphs, to mini blog posts.
 Currently the limit on Instagram is 2200 characters, but I've seen people post even more by continuing in the comments.
 I don't go that far, but I do like to provide value in my captions.
 Feel free to mix it up though, you don't need to make every caption an epic piece of work.